-The Kenosha County Board meets on the first and third Tuesdays of each month at 7:30p.m. in the County Board Chambers located on the third floor of the County Administration Building at 1010 - 56th Street in Kenosha.
+The Kenosha County Board meets on the first and third Tuesday of each month at 7:30 p.m. in the County Board Chambers located on the third floor of the County Administration Building at 1010 56th Street in Kenosha.

-The Kenosha County Board acts by resolutions or ordinances which are typically submitted by one of the committees.
+The Kenosha County Board acts on resolutions or ordinances which are typically submitted by one of the committees.
 Those resolutions and ordinances are generally forwarded to the County Board for full consideration.